zuixjs/zuix-web-starter/source/pages/docs/pages-layout.md

 ```

+## Front matter data

 ### `layout`

 The following page layouts are available at this time:
 - **`landing_page`**
 a simple splash screen used for the main page (`./source/index.html`).
-- **`basic`**
-a basic page layout.
 - **`side_drawer`**
 a page with a responsive *Navigation Drawer* layout, like the one used by this very page.
-- **`news_blog`**
-view pager layout inspired by G-News, suitable both for desktop and mobile applications.

 #### Adding a custom layout

 Layouts are located in the `./source/_inc/layouts` folder.
-A layout consist of an `.html` file and, when required, also
+A layout consist of an `.liquid` file and, when required, also
 a folder with the same base name of the template file, containing any additional files required for the layout implementation.

-To add a new layout, simple add a `<layout_name>.html` file to the *layouts* folder, it can be then selected like the other
+To add a new layout, simple add a `<layout_name>.liquid` file to the *layouts* folder, it can be then selected like the other
-layout templates, by using the `<layout_name>` in the `layout` field in the front matter of you pages.
+layout templates, by specifying its name in the `layout` field of page's front matter.

-The `./source/_inc` folder, also contains other bits that are usually included in an HTML document:
+The `./source/_inc` folder, is instead used to place common page's bits that can be used across different layouts or pages:

 - `head_open.liquid`
   This file contains the initial part of the `HTML` document with `head` section and styles/scripts inclusion.
 - `head_close.html`